Open-source Building Management

 What you get

-Automatic time-series recording — every reading stored automatically.
-Query, aggregate, and export historical data with no extra setup.
+Every reading stored automatically.
+Query, aggregate, and export historical data through the API.

 git clone https://github.com/Agrid-Dev/gridone